Taste changes

 (A bad taste can also result from a dry mouth.
 Good oral hygiene and rinsing or drinking before eating to wash away the taste can help to improve the taste)

-Recipes for people living with cancer
+Advice and support from experts for people living with and beyond cancer